wekitOUNL/wekit_test/WEKITPrototypeHL/ReadMe.txt

 How to use:
 - add the script to any kind of managament object in the scene
+- use the inspector to reference your UI text field and the ghost object to be used when replaying recorded data
 - additional functions and data inputs can be implemented in the script in Visual Studio (see comments for more info)
 - currently collects the following data - gaze direction, head